-Get Ready You’ll need plastic eggs, taped shut, with different objects inside, and prizes.
+Get Ready: You’ll need plastic eggs, taped shut, with different objects inside, and prizes.

 Easter Idea #4: Scrambled Egg Hunt

 Best for Ages 6 and up

-Get Ready You’ll need two egg-hunting areas, one without eggs and one with lots of filled plastic eggs.
+Get Ready: You’ll need two egg-hunting areas, one without eggs and one with lots of filled plastic eggs.

 Then send children to the hunt location that’s filled with eggs and have fun hunting.